allenai/varnish-mui/docs/data/material/varnish/colors/colors.md

 eg: `theme.palette.error.light`

-{{"demo": "PaletteDemo.js", "bg": false, "defaultCodeOpen":false}}
+{{"demo": "PaletteDemo.js", "bg": false, "defaultCodeOpen": false}}

 ### Text Contrast

 Each color defined by Varnish has a `useContrastText` boolean attached to it.
 If `true`, and the color is used as the `background` of an element, we suggest inverting the text color for readability.

-{{"demo": "ContrastDemo.js", "bg": false, "defaultCodeOpen":false}}
+{{"demo": "ContrastDemo.js", "bg": false, "defaultCodeOpen": false}}

 ## Main Colors